brokenintercom/ECS179-Hanafueda/ProjectDocument.md

 ### Damage calculation
 **Normal:**
 * Base dmg: 1
-* Bonus dmg (type matching only):
+* Bonus dmg (type matching only): play more than 3 matching cards to get +1 for each extra card (e.g., if you play 5 matching cards, you get +2 bonus dmg)

 **Ribbon:**
 * Base dmg: 2
-* Bonus dmg (type matching only):
+* Bonus dmg (type matching only): play more than 2 matching cards to get +1 for each extra card

 **Animal:**
 * Base dmg: 3
-* Bonus dmg (type matching only):
+* Bonus dmg (type matching only): play more than 2 matching cards to get +1 for each extra card

-Bright:
+**Bright:**
 * Base dmg: 5
-* Bonus dmg (type matching only):
+* Bonus dmg (type matching only): play more than 1 matching card to get +1 for each extra card.
+Furthermore, your bonus damage will be doubled (e.g., if you play 3 matching cards, you get (1 + 1) * 2 bonus damage)

 If you select cards with the same *type*, you deal some extra bonus damage depending on how many cards you matched together, as indicated above.

-If you select cards with the same *month*, then for extra matching card, you deal a bonus +3 damage.
+If you select cards with the same *month*, then for *extra* matching card, you deal a bonus +3 damage.
+For example, playing three cards will give +6 bonus damage.
 If you use all four cards from the same month, then your base damage is doubled as well!

 If your selected cards technically match by both month and type, it will be considered a *type* matching.